paul58914080/micro-fontend-todo-kata/README.md

 ## KATA-2: Create a sub-project `create-todo`

-The kata is to create a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for create a todo item.
+The kata is to create a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for creating a todo item.

 We will start by creating a sub application called `create-todo`.
 The following command will be used to generate the same

-`ng g application create-todo --style=scss --prefix=todo --viewEncapsulation=ShadowDom`
+`$ ng g application create-todo --style=scss --prefix=todo --viewEncapsulation=ShadowDom`

 since we are passing the argument as **`--viewEncapsulation=ShadowDom`** you can notice in main.ts the default encapsulation being set to ShadowDom